MARBLUE 2026

 Registration Fees & Payment Information

-We invite participants to register for MARBLUE 2026- BLUE GROWTH: CHALLENGES AND OPPORTUNITIES FOR THE BLACK SEA>br> Please take note of the registration deadlines to benefit from reduced rates.
+We invite participants to register for MARBLUE 2026 - BLUE GROWTH: CHALLENGES AND OPPORTUNITIES FOR THE BLACK SEA

 The registration fee covers access to all scientific sessions, symposium materials, coffee breaks, and official ceremonies.

-• Early Bird Fee: 75 EUR (Available until July 30th)
+• Early Bird Fee: 75 EUR (Available until June 30th, 2026)

-• Standard Fee: 100 EUR (Applicable until June 30th, 2026)
+• Standard Fee: 100 EUR (Applicable until July 30th, 2026)

 • Student Fee: 50 EUR (Valid for undergraduate, master, and PhD students; proof of student status is required).